 Skye and Lochalsh Council for Voluntary Organisations: Skye and Lochalsh Neighbours and Friends

 Skye and Lochalsh Neighbours and Friends is a pilot befriending service run by Skye and Lochalsh Council for Voluntary Organisations (SLCVO) in partnership with Highland Hospice.
 The Hospice has supported establishment of the service and is providing ongoing support as it develops.
 The service co-ordinator has attended the Helping Hands training and shadowed Hospice staff.
-The Hospice has worked with SLCVO to train and support the volunteers for this new service.
+The Hospice has worked with SLCVO to train and support the volunteers for this new service as well as providing a small grant.

 Ullapool Befrienders is a proposed new service which Highland Hospice has offered to support.
 At present they are looking to establish a small project group to take forward plans for this new service.
 If you would like further information please contact: Sandraullapool@gmail.com